Digital electronics: Properties

 An advantage of digital circuits when compared to analog circuits is that signals represented digitally can be transmitted without degradation caused by noise.
-For example, a continuous audio signal transmitted as a sequence of 1s and 0s, can be reconstructed without error, provided the noise picked up in transmission is not enough to prevent identification of the 1s and 0s.
+For example, a continuous audio signal, transmitted as a sequence of 1s and 0s, can be reconstructed without error, provided the noise picked up in transmission is not enough to prevent identification of the 1s and 0s.

 In a digital system, a more precise representation of a signal can be obtained by using more binary digits to represent it.
 While this requires more digital circuits to process the signals, each digit is handled by the same kind of hardware, resulting in an easily scalable system.
 In an analog system, additional resolution requires fundamental improvements in the linearity and noise characteristics of each step of the signal chain.

 With computer-controlled digital systems, new functions can be added through software revision and no hardware changes are needed.
 Often this can be done outside of the factory by updating the product's software.
 This way, the product's design errors can be corrected even after the product is in a customer's hands.

 Information storage can be easier in digital systems than in analog ones.
 The noise immunity of digital systems permits data to be stored and retrieved without degradation.
-In an analog system, noise from aging and wear degrade the information stored.
+In an analog system, noise from aging and wear degrades the information stored.
 In a digital system, as long as the total noise is below a certain level, the information can be recovered perfectly.
-Even when more significant noise is present, the use of redundancy permits the recovery of the original data provided too many errors do not occur.
+Even when more significant noise is present, the use of redundancy permits the recovery of the original data, provided that too many errors do not occur.